Hajneken/party-starter/README.md

-# Project Portfolio

-Source code of project portfolio.

----

 # Party Starter 🎈🎉

-Your new favourite boilerplate for kicking off a new project without any hustle.
+> Your new favourite boilerplate for kicking off a new project without any hustle.

 Feel free to jumpstart your project using this template 🙌